johndaviddunlap/jdbc-simple/README.md

             "1970-01-01 00:00:00"
         );

+        // Fetch the results as a Java object
         User user = connection.fetchEntity(
             User.class,
             "select id, username, password, active, last_active from users where id = ?", 1
+        );

+        // Fetch the results as a map of objects keyed by column name Map<String, Object> user = connection.fetchMap(
+            "select id, username, password, active, last_active, balance from users where id = ?", 1
         );